LucasKook/dtm-usz-stroke/README.md

 ```
 make dependencies
 ```
 or by sourcing `dependencies.R` manually.
+Note that this requires `conda` to be present.

 ## Reproduce results